Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Complexities

 \subsection{Morphism $\XX \rightarrow \so_3(\KK)$}

-We shall find the complexity to represent an involution $u\in \XX$ in $\so_3(\KK)$.
-Observe that it is enough to compute the complexity when $u$ does not commute with some commuting right type involutions $e_1,e_2,e_3 \in \XX$.
-Then, together with the computations in Subsection \ref{comp:proinv} the complexity of the representation of an arbitrary element follows. \begin{description} \item[1] Construction of right type involutions $e_1,e_2,e_3$ in $\XX$ takes $O(\xi+\rho + \mu \log E)$ time.
+We will find the complexity to represent an involution $\bx{u}\in \XX$ in $\so_3(\KK)$ when $\bx{u}$ does not commute with some commuting right type involutions $\bx{e}_1,\bx{e}_2,\bx{e}_3 \in \XX$.
+Then, together with the computations in Subsection \ref{comp:proinv} the complexity of the representation of an arbitrary element follows.